The Voodoo Programming Language

 Performs a bitwise right shift.
 The bits in <x> are shifted <y> positions to the right. <y> zero-valued bits are shifted in from the left.
 The result does not necessarily have the same sign as <x>.
 The result is undefined if <y> is negative.

-Similar to the action call, this calls the function <x> with the arguments <y> <z> ... (there may be zero or more arguments).
+Similar to the action call, this calls the function <x> with the parameters <y> <z> ... (there may be zero or more parameters).
 The result of this expression is the value returned from the function.

 The (integer) result of dividing <x> by <y>.